bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 }
 ```

-We can register the input elements in the `init()` method of the form class, and apply the rules of validation and sanitize.
+We can register the input elements in the `init()` method of the form class and apply the rules of validation and sanitation.
 Please refer to [Rules To Validate Fields](https://github.com/auraphp/Aura.Filter/blob/2.x/docs/validate.md) of Aura.Filter with respect to validation rules, and [Rules To Sanitize Fields](https://github.com/auraphp/Aura.Filter/blob/2.x/docs/sanitize.md) with respect to sanitize rules.

 We validate an associative array of the argument of the method.